Subcubic edge chromatic critical graphs have many edges: Reducibility

 Finally, consider mixed.
 Recall that $v_6$ and $v_{14}$ are identified.
-Consider a board other than $(X,X,X)$ and $(X,Y,Y)$.
+Suppose the triple seen by $v_2$, $v_8$, $v_{13}$ is something other than other than $(x,x,x)$ and $(x,y,y)$.
 If $v_{13}$ and $v_{15}$ see distinct colors, then color $v_8v_{10}$ with a color not seen by $v_{13}$.
-Now color the left side, then extend to the right as in Figure~\ref{two-jellyfish-colorings-pic}(a).
+Now color $L$, then extend to $R$ as in Figure~\ref{two-jellyfish-colorings-pic}(a).
 Otherwise $v_{13}$ and $v_{15}$ see the same color, so use that color on $v_8v_{10}$.
-Now color the left, then extend to the right, as in Figure~\ref{two-jellyfish-colorings-pic}(b).
-Instead, consider $(X,X,X)$.
+Now color $L$, then extend to $R$, as in Figure~\ref{two-jellyfish-colorings-pic}(b).
+Instead, consider $(x,x,x)$.
 Color $v_3v_6$ with $x$, color $v_5v_8$ with $y$, and both $v_8v_{10}$ and $v_{11}v_{14}$ with $z$.
 Now extend both sides as in Figure~\ref{two-jellyfish-colorings-pic}(a).
-Finally, consider $(X,Y,Y)$.
+Finally, consider $(x,y,y)$.
 If $v_{15}$ sees a color other than $y$, then color $v_8v_{10}$ to avoid the color seen by $v_{15}$.
-Now color the left, followed by the right, as in Figure~\ref{two-jellyfish-colorings-pic}(a).
-Similarly, if $v_7$ sees $x$, then color $v_5v_8$ with $x$ and color the right, followed by the left.
-Likewise, if $v_7$ sees $y$, then color $v_5v_8$ with $z$ and color the right, followed by the left.
+Now color $L$, followed by $R$, as in Figure~\ref{two-jellyfish-colorings-pic}(a).
+Similarly, if $v_7$ sees $x$, then color $v_5v_8$ with $x$ and color $R$, followed by $L$, asi in Figure~\ref{two-jellyfish-colorings-pic}(a) Likewise, if $v_7$ sees $y$, then color $v_5v_8$ with $z$ and color $R$, followed by $L$.
 Thus, we conclude that $v_7$ sees $z$ and $v_{15}$ sees $y$.
-Now perform an $(x,y)$-Kempe swap at $v_8$.
-The resulting board will be one of the cases above. \end{proof}
+Now perform an $(x,y)$-swap at $v_8$.
+The resulting coloring will be one of the cases above. \end{proof}